What Is Divorce Mediation?

 Mike Gregory is specially experienced in family law mediation.
 Mike’s family law mediation services include all types of family law matters.
-Owning a strong reputation after nearly 40 years of experience in family law, attorney Mike Gregory is highly sought after by other lawyers for his work as a mediator.
+Owning a strong reputation after over 40 years of experience in family law, attorney Mike Gregory is highly sought after by other lawyers for his work as a mediator.
 He is a Credentialed Distinguished Mediator by the Texas Mediator Credentialing Association and a member of The Association of Attorney Mediators.
-Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 40 years.
+Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 44 years.

-In 2010 and 2015, Mike Gregory attended an Advanced Negotiation Course and an Advanced Mediation Course at Harvard Law School, greatly enhancing his mediation and negotiation skills.
+In 2010, Mike Gregory attended an Advanced Negotiation Course, and in 2015, an Advanced Mediation Course, both at Harvard Law School, greatly enhancing his mediation and negotiation skills.
 Mike wrote a paper called The Mediation Process, for the American Academy of Matrimonial Lawyers Mediation Training Course, Chicago, June 2016.
 Mike wrote and presented a paper on Negotiation for the State Bar of Texas 2011 Advanced Family Law Course and on Multi-Dimensional Tools: Effective Negotiation Strategies & Techniques, for the 2011 Advanced Mediator Training Course by the Association of Attorney-Mediators.
 In 2013, Mike wrote and presented a paper on Mediation Ethics: Cases Affecting Mediations, Advanced Family Law Course.
 Mike wrote Chapter 7, Interest-Based Negotiation in the book, Collaborative Law: Start to Finish, State Bar of Texas 2014.